Bravinkibet/wk1-code-challenge/README.md

 # wk1-code-challenge
 # Bravin-Kibet-Nyangusei
 ## 1.Student grade generator
-The provided code snippet is a simple JavaScript program designed to calculate a student's grade based on their marks.
+This code is designed to calculate a student's grade based on their marks.
 It uses the prompt-sync package to interactively prompt the user for a mark and then calculates the corresponding grade.
 The grading system is as follows:

 A grade for marks above 79.
 B grade for marks between 60 and 79.